wriver4/CRM-Framework/README.md

 # DemoCRM - Customer Relationship Management System

+## 🚨 CRITICAL: REMOTE CODING PROJECT

+**⚠️ THIS IS A REMOTE CODING PROJECT ⚠️**
+All development is performed on a **remote server via SFTP** at `sftp://159.203.116.150:222/home/democrm`

+**Key Remote Development Facts:**
+- Changes are **immediately live** on the production server
+- File ownership must be `democrm:democrm` (use `ssh wswg "chown democrm:democrm /path/to/file"`)
+- Full remote path: `/run/user/1000/gvfs/sftp:host=159.203.116.150,port=222/home/democrm`
+- See `.zencoder/rules/repo.md` for complete remote development guidelines

 ## 🚨 IMPORTANT: READ DOCUMENTATION FIRST

 **Before working on this project, you MUST read the comprehensive documentation:**